sony/nnabla/doc/python/install_on_linux.rst

 Then, you can follow the usual installation workflow.

-Q. I don't have CUDNN6 in my environment.
+Q. I don't have cuDNN 7.1 in my environment.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you got the error,

 .. code-block:: text

-	 ImportError: libcudnn.so.6: cannot open shared object file: No such file or directory
+	 ImportError: libcudnn.so.7: cannot open shared object file: No such file or directory

-Please download cuDNN 6 for CUDA 8, put it in `/usr/local/cuda/lib/` or `/usr/local/cuda/lib64/` as the usual workflow, or set `LD_LIBRARY_PATH` as the following,
+Please download cuDNN 7.1 for CUDA 9.2, put it in `/usr/local/cuda/lib/` or `/usr/local/cuda/lib64/` as the usual workflow, or set `LD_LIBRARY_PATH` as the following,

 .. code-block:: bash

-	 tar zxvf cudnn-8.0-linux-x64-v6.0.tgz
+  tar zxvf cudnn-9.2-linux-x64-v7.1.tgz
   export LD_LIBRARY_PATH=$(pwd)/cuda/lib64:$LD_LIBRARY_PATH

 Q. I do not have the root privilege.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you do not have the root privilege, please use virtualenv or Anaconda.
-After you downloaded cuDNN v6, do the following.
+After you downloaded cuDNN v7, do the following.

 .. code-block:: bash

-	tar zxvf cudnn-8.0-linux-x64-v6.0.tgz
+  tar zxvf cudnn-9.2-linux-x64-v7.1.tgz
   export LD_LIBRARY_PATH=$(pwd)/cuda/lib64:$LD_LIBRARY_PATH

 Q. I want to use another linux distribution.